jon-heard/obsidian-inline-scripts-library/clips_ui.sfile.md

 return "Clip __" + clipNames[pick] + "__ removed.\n\n";
 ```
 __
-clips remove - Asks the user to choose from list of clips.
+ui clips remove - Asks the user to choose from list of clips.
 Removes that clip.